Autoregressive Bandits: CONCLUSIONS

 In this work, we faced the online sequential decision-making problem where an autoregressive temporal structure between the observed rewards is present.
-First, we formally introduced the \settingnameshort setting and defined the notion of optimal policy, demonstrating that, under certain circumstances, a myopic policy is optimal also to optimize the total reward, regardless of the target time horizon, and that the optimal policy is not constant over time and depends on the most recent observed rewards.
+First, we formally introduced the \settingnameshort setting and defined the notion of optimal policy, demonstrating that a myopic policy is optimal also to optimize the total reward, regardless of the target time horizon, and that the optimal policy is not constant over time and depends on the realizations of the reward.
 Then, we proposed an optimistic bandit algorithm, \algnameshort, to learn online the parameters of the underlying process for each action.
-We demonstrated that the presented algorithm enjoys sublinear regret, depending on the AR order $k$ and on an index of the speed at which the system reaches a stable condition ($\Gamma$).
-Finally, we provided an experimental campaign to validate the proposed solution demonstrating the effectiveness of \algnameshort w.r.t.~several bandit baselines on both synthetic and real-world scenarios, and we analyzed the behavior of \algnameshort when key parameters are misspecified.
-Future directions include the study of the complexity of learning in the \settingnameshort setting with the goal of deriving regret lower bounds and the extension of the presented setting to continuous actions.
+We demonstrated that the presented algorithm enjoys sublinear regret, depending on the AR order $k$ and on an index of the speed at which the system reaches a stable condition.
+Finally, we provided an experimental campaign to validate the proposed solution, and we analyzed the behavior of \algnameshort when key parameters are misspecified.
+Future directions should focus on fully understanding the complexity of learning in the \settingnameshort setting, deriving tight lower bounds, and matching algorithms.